PlatONnetwork/docs/docs/JS-SDK.md

 Returns:

-`Boolean`: `true` when the checksum of the address is valid, `false` if its not a checksum address, or the checksum is invalid.
+`Boolean`: `true` when the checksum of the address is valid, `false` if it's not a checksum address, or the checksum is invalid.

 Example: